tirea/ftia/README.md

 `/quit`, `/exit`, `/q`, `/kä`, `/hum` : save data and quit the program.

+Where

-`x` is a positive integer number from 1 to the number of words you wish to review with the command.
+`x` is a positive integer number from 1 to the number of words you wish to review with the command,

-`n` is a positive integer number from 1 to the `x`
+`n` is a positive integer number from 1 to `x`, and

 `...` represents optional additional space-separated `n` in a list.